-Chapel attendance is an institutional requirement for all full-time resident and commuter students and is designed to foster personal spiritual growth and development.
-Students are required to attend one approved chapel service per week each term (11 in fall and spring and 10 in winter, which includes special convocations).
+Chapel attendance is an institutional requirement for all full-time students and is designed to foster a spiritually based community and personal spiritual growth and development.
+Students are required to attend the equivalent of one approved chapel service per week each term (11 in fall and spring and 10 in winter, which includes special convocations).
 Students are free to choose which chapel service they will participate in to fulfill the requirement.